Graduate & Professional Student Grants

 European Studies Grants for Language Study.
 The European Studies Council awards grants for language study in amounts up to $3,000 for graduate students at Yale to support intensive structured training in a modern European language during the summer.
 Preference will be given to Ph.D. students pursuing area studies dissertation research related to Europe.
 Students who have graduated before the proposed summer of study are not eligible.

 The European Union Studies Program invites applications for the European Union Studies Summer Grants from graduate and undergraduate students whose work or research involves the European Union or some aspect of European integration.

 Foreign Language and Area Studies Fellowships are funded by the U.S. Department of Education, Higher Education Act, Title VI.
-Fellowships are available to graduate and professional school students whose academic work includes foreign language study and whose career plans include teaching, public service or business related to African Studies, European Studies, Latin American Studies or Middle East Studies.
-The eligible languages for each competition are announced on the application.
+Fellowships are available to graduate and professional school students whose academic work includes foreign language study and whose career plans include teaching, public service or business related to European Studies.
 FLAS fellowships are available for the summer and for the academic year.

 Only U.S. citizens or permanent residents of the U.S. are eligible to apply.

 Academic year fellowships are for beginner through advanced language study at Yale.
 Academic year fellowships support $18,000 tuition and provide a $15,000 stipend.

 Summer fellowships are awarded for intensive language study with an approved program either domestically or internationally.

 All students must apply through the Student Grants and Fellowships database.